VladimirKalachikhin/Galadriel-map/README.md

 7. Weather forecast from [Thomas Krüger Weather Service](http://weather.openportguide.de/index.php/en/) (with GaladrielCache v.1.3 or above)
  ![Weather forecast](screenshots/s8.png)<br><br>

+8. Display AIS info:
+ <br><br>

-8. Control the GaladrielCache Loader:
+9. Control the GaladrielCache Loader:
  ![Control Loader](screenshots/s4.png)<br><br>

-9. Dashboard.
+10. Dashboard.
  _dashboard.php_ - the separate app to display some instruments if it is in your board network, on weak (and/or old) devices, such as E-ink readers, for example.
 Displayed velocity, depth and true and magnetic heading.
 The Dashboard allows you to set a signal for dangerous events, such as shallow or speed.
 Set up your browser to allow sound signal.
  No javascript, no fanciful css.
  ![Dashboard velocity](screenshots/s7.jpg)